hajimemasho/taip2016/README.md

 <b><i>Similar applications are the following:</i></b><br>
 1. Secure multi-party computation that allows companies to create different statistics about their health condition.
 The application runs on a browser and can be accessed by concurrent users.
 The application is availaible on bitbucket: https://bitbucket.org/proiect-taip/secure_multi-party_computation .

-2. Building Practical Systems That Compute On Encrypted Data by Raluca Ada Popa, Doctor of Philosophy at the MASSACHUSETTS INSTITUTE OF TECHNOLOGY .This dissertation shows how to protect data confidentiality by taking a new approach to building secure systems: building practical systems that compute on encrypted data: https://people.eecs.berkeley.edu/~raluca/Thesis.pdf.The work in this thesis has already had impact: Google uses CryptDB’s design for their new Encrypted BigQuery service, and a medical application of Boston’s Newton-Wellesley hospital is secured with Mylar.
+2. Building Practical Systems That Compute On Encrypted Data by Raluca Ada Popa, Doctor of Philosophy at the MASSACHUSETTS INSTITUTE OF TECHNOLOGY .This dissertation shows how to protect data confidentiality by taking a new approach to building secure systems: building practical systems that compute on encrypted data: https://people.eecs.berkeley.edu/~raluca/Thesis.pdf.
+The work in this thesis has already had impact: Google uses CryptDB’s design for their new Encrypted BigQuery service, and a medical application of Boston’s Newton-Wellesley hospital is secured with Mylar.
 The application is available on GitHib: https://github.com/strikeout/mylar

 <b><i>Important names in the field:</i></b><br>
 <b>Craig Gentry</b> (IBM's Thomas J. Watson Research Center) - first plausible construction for a fully homomorphic encryption scheme<br>